a-x-/button-radio/README.md

 ## Status

 This is under active development stage **(not production ready)**.
-But i uses this library in my projects already.
+But i already use this library in my own projects.

 | **Idea** | Alpha | Beta | RC | Production |
 |:--------:|:-----:|:----:|:--:|:----------:|